 This site has been developed as a result of a somewhat limited number of travel experiences.
-Sentences in red font have recently been added om02/05/15).
+Sentences in red font have recently been added on 02/05/15).
+On 2/19/18, several more recent itineraries have been added at the bottom.
+Please recognize that except for one of these, the itineraries include events that occur on certain dates each year and need to be adjusted if the events are to be included.
 We do our best to make choices that maximize enjoyment and learning while minimizing cost.
 None of the information has been suggested or endorsed by any of the companies mentioned.
 The tips are provided solely to make it easier for readers to make informed choices and decrease the time used planning trips and decrease the cost of taking quality trips.
 Most of our travel has been within the last 15 years and has included ocean cruises, river cruises and land tours.
 Almost all of the trips have exceeded our expectations and it is my hope that this site will help you plan great trips for yourself, family and friends.
 Incidentally, we have not traveled around the world nor have we traveled in a balloon.
 All trips including tours, flights and cruises are usually cheaper in the Spring and Fall than in the summer and usually do not encounter as many people both in the groups and at points of interest.
 While weather might be a concern, except for docking on one of the cruises, weather has not interfered in any way with our trips.
 For hotlinks to many travel web sites (and other useful hotlinks), please visit: http://murov.info/handy.htm

 Escorted Land tours (All of these tours included a guide and sometimes an additional local guide, comfortable touring bus, most if not all meals, hotels, baggage handling and most excursions.)
 The advantages of using a company rather than doing it on your own include: safety, language issues, the company knows the area and you don't have to do any of the planning and while you might think you could save money on your own, add up all the items and you might be surprised.
 In addition to the tour price, tourists are expected to tip the guide and driver but not the people involved in the rest of the tour (the guide tips waiters, bellhops, etc.)